 With certain exceptions, such as financial instruments measured at fair value and provisions for pensions and other post-employment benefits, items in the Volkswagen Group are accounted for under the historical cost convention.
 The methods used to measure the individual items are explained in more detail below.

 Purchased intangible assets are recognized at cost and amortized over their useful life using the straight-line method.
 This relates in particular to software, which is normally amortized over three years.

 In accordance with IAS 38, research costs are recognized as expenses when incurred.

-Development costs for future series products and other internally generated intangible assets are capitalized at cost, provided manufacture of the products is likely to bring the Volkswagen Group an economic benefit.
+Since the fourth quarter of 2019, development costs for future series products and other internally generated intangible assets are capitalized at cost, provided the cash-generating unit to which the respective intangible asset is attributable is not impaired.
 If the criteria for recognition as assets are not met, the expenses are recognized in the income statement in the year in which they are incurred.

 Capitalized development costs include all direct and indirect costs that are directly attributable to the development process.
 The costs are amortized using the straight-line method from the start of production over the expected life cycle of the models or powertrains developed – generally between two and ten years.